INSURING YOUR HOME

 If you’re an Aussie homeowner, you may not have enough insurance to cover you in a disaster.
 New research by MCG Quantity Surveyors says 66% of Australian homes are underinsured.

-How you may be at risk
+How you may be at risk of being underinsured

 It can be hard to know whether you’re underinsured — many homeowners don’t know the true value of their home.
 Here are some ways you can wind up underinsured: